klaas1979/tablesmith-like/README.md

 [Tablename.Groupname(params)]:times
 ```

+### Foundry Table integration

+Any standard Table can call a Tablesmith table by using the Tablesmith Call syntax without any other text as *Result Details*.
 Only the chat message is altered and the call value is replaced with a rolled Tablesmith result.
 The `RollTable.draw` return value is left as is and contains the original data.

 ### Tablesmith Form

-One macro within the added compendium opens the Tablesmith Form, where all loaded tables can be called.
+One macro contained within the added compendium opens the Tablesmith Form, where all loaded tables can be called.

-### Via Macro
+### Macro

 The module adds a compendium with simple macros to demonstrate the usage of the API within a Macro.

+### Chat Commands

+The chat commands `ts` and `tablesmith` can be used to call a table directly by using the standard call syntax as parameter.
+The enclosing brackets `[]` can be ommitted for convenience.

+### API

+The main method to use in the API is `evaluateTable(expression: string)` where the expression is a valid Table call, that may donate the Group to call, define Parameters and the roll count.
+I.e. `evaluateTable('[Char.name(1,name)]:5')`.

-### Tablesmith Tables
+## Tablesmith Tables

 Tables are created as Journal entries.
 Journal entries provide an easy way to add and edit a long text document, as needed.

-#### Loaded tables
+### Loaded tables

 All Journal entries where there name ends with `.tab` are loaded.
-The resulting name is omitting the extension, i.e. `Monsters.tab` results in the Table name `Monsters`.
+The resulting name is omitting the extension, i.e. `Monsters.tab` results in the Table name `Monsters`, not that Tablenames are case insensitive so the table `simple`and `Simple`
 Each table is placed in a folder named after the folder they are contained in.
 If a table is in no folder it is placed in a `Default` folder.

-#### Tables in different Journals or Folders
+### Tables in different Journals or Folders

 Note that the tablename must be unique over all folders and journals as of now.

-#### Formatting Tips for Journal Tables
+### Formatting Tips for Journal Tables

 For long tables it is recommended to use `SHIFT+Enter` instead of `Enter` to save some space.
 This is purely cosmetic, the parser has no problem with mixed newlines.